CyberSentinels/discord-cyber-scenario-bot/Readme.md

 - **Secplus**: Replies with CompTIA's Security+ related prompt.

+- **CCNA**: Replies with Replies with a Cisco's CCNA multiple choice prompt.

 - **Commands**: Replies with this message.

 - **Socials**: replies with the various bot social media accounts and websites.